 With expertise in real estate services, urban planning, and economic development, we are leaders in solving complex planning and development challenges for public and private clients at every scale.

 From economic analysis to planning strategies, financial modeling to government relations, we know what it takes to get things done.
-We are creative and unconventional thinkers, dedicated to actionable ideas that expand equitable economic opportunity, achieve higher returns on investment, and produce more vibrant and resilient places in the world.
+We are creative and unconventional thinkers, dedicated to actionable ideas that expand equitable economic opportunity, achieve higher returns on investment, and produce more vibrant and resilient places.

 James F. Lima, President